sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

 In general, it's easier to make multiple **monadic** calls, where each method serves a clear individual purpose, then make one **triadic** call that combines all three purposes into one.

+**That said**, there is a **trade-off** here.
+As it stands, we have what is called *temporal coupling*, where you have to "Set up" the Record object before calling "calculateBill".
+Just be aware of that trade-off when designing classes.
+As a general rule, your class should be built ready to be used.
+So it may make sense to move the setters to the Constructor.
+Of course, if the Constructor ends up holding every argument, it can end up with a large argument list.
+This is where something like a Factory or Builder class could come in handy, which we will discuss in design patterns.

 ## Boolean Parameters

 Speaking of our previous example, let's consider the function: